blockspacer/flextool/README.md

 Therefore, fuzzing allows the discovery of vulnerabilities lying in code paths that are hard to reach by normal usage.

-Install compiling the source code using following commands:
+Install + compile the source code using following commands:

 ```bash
 # optional